KirillShmilovich/MLP-Neural-Network-From-Scratch/README.md

-# Building a multilayer perceptron from scratch
+# Building a multilayer perceptron from scrath

 The mathematics and computation that drive neural networks are frequently seen as erudite and impenetrable.
 A clearly illustrated example of building from scratch a neural network for handwriting recognition is presented in `MLP.ipynb`.
 This tutorial provides a step-by-step overview of the mathematics and code used in many modern machine learning algorithms.